vedant-beep/Automate-Job-Email-Script/README.md

 2. Bashpython script.py

-The script will read from your hr\_emails.db, send emails to unsent contacts (up to the daily limit), and update their status in the database.
+The script will read from your hr_emails.db, send emails to unsent contacts (up to the daily limit), and update their status in the database.

 ### Daily Scheduling (Optional)

 The script includes commented-out code for daily scheduling using the schedule library.
 If you want it to run automatically every day at a specific time:

-1.  **Uncomment** the schedule.every().day.at(...) and while True: blocks at the bottom of email\_automator.py.
+1.  **Uncomment** the schedule.every().day.at(...) and while True: blocks at the bottom of script.py.

 2.  **Adjust the time** ("09:00") to your desired daily sending time.